Find Affordable College Courses

 4 Yearly Graduations

 Harvard University is the 11th most popular school in the nation for students seeking a master's degree in educational evaluation and research.
 Roughly 30,300 attend the school each year.
-The average in-state tuition for full-time undergraduates is $51,143 per year, while in-state graduate students, on average, pay $50,928 per year.
-During the 2020-2021 academic year, 4 people received their master's degree in educational evaluation and research from Harvard.
+The average in-state tuition for full-time undergraduates is $54,269 per year, while in-state graduate students, on average, pay $54,032 per year.
+During the most recent year for which we have data, 4 people received their master's degree in educational evaluation and research from Harvard.
+Of these students, 84% were women and 28% were members of underrepresented racial-ethnic groups.

 #12